yucoder14/myterminal/notes.md

 wxKeyEvent - for keyboard inputs
 - [x] How do I get pressed keys?
 - [x] How do I draw them on the canvas?
+- [ ] How do I un-draw things that have been drawn by previous keystrokes?

+# ANSI stuff
+- [ ] What is sent back from the shell when I send arrow keys?
+- [ ] What should 'clear' do?
+- [ ] How do I color the foreground & background
+- [ ] How do I do different text styles?

 # Multi-threading GUI application
 - [x] Do I need this?